Cais/wpfa-sample-plugin/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.4 =
+* Added call to `plugin_data` method to make versions dynamic in the enqueue calls

 = 0.3.1 =
 * Added additional comments to better indicate sections within the code

 = 0.3 =
-* First public github release
+* First public GitHub release
 * Code format clean-up and updated documentation
 * Added better i18n support
 * Added WordPress version testing